Marked Money: Plot

 Grace slips out of the house for her rendezvous with Clyde.
 The crooks, mistaking her handbag for the container of money, kidnap her and speed away in a Ford.
 Boy dashes outside and climbs into the car’s spare tire, clinging to the back of the vehicle.

 When Clyde arrives, he is attacked by the furious Captain Fairchild and Bill, who assume he abducted Grace.
 They are only convinced of his innocence when the crooks call the house and demand ransom in exchange for her release.
 Just as they prepare to respond, Boy returns—having driven into town on a milk wagon—and reveals the gang’s hideout near an airplane hangar.

 The group rushes to the location, where the crooks are preparing to flee with Grace in an airplane bound for Mexico.
-Clyde knocks out Scudder (Jack Richardson), the pilot, but is forced at gunpoint by Donovan (Maurice Black), the leader of the gang, to take the controls and fly the plane.
+Clyde knocks out Scudder, the pilot, but is forced at gunpoint by Donovan, the leader of the gang, to take the controls and fly the plane.
 Unknown to them, Boy climbs into the tail section of the aircraft.

 While piloting, Clyde keeps one eye on Donovan.
 When the crook is distracted, Clyde knocks the pistol away and a struggle ensues.
 Both men fall from the plane.
 Donovan’s parachute opens; Clyde clings to him until they near the ground, then leaps into a haystack, where Captain Fairchild and the police are waiting.
 Donovan is promptly arrested.

 Meanwhile, Boy crawls into the cockpit and, following Grace’s instructions, manages to cut her bonds with his pocketknife.
 Grace, having been trained in flying by Clyde, takes control and lands the aircraft safely.

 Captain Fairchild, now thoroughly impressed by both airplanes and aviators, offers his blessing to Clyde and Grace.
 Boy, having saved the day, earns a place in the captain’s heart—and in the family.